nod3zer0/subfit/README.md

       1. set `check_folder` to folder where to download file for checking
    5. set `login_type` to login type
       1. set `login_file` to path to login file
-2. run `autosubmit.py` in your project folder.
+2. run `subfit` in your project folder.
 The file will be submitted and optionally verified if `check` is set to true.

 ## Parsing values